LironOhana/ML_Final_Project/README.md

 # ML_Final_Project🏀

-We aim to develop a predictive model using machine learning techniques to assess the probability of NBA players being selected as All-Stars.
-The selection process for an All-Star starter from either the Eastern or Western conference hinges on a weighted vote distribution: 50% from fans, 25% from fellow players, and 25% from media members.
-Meanwhile, the selection of reserve players is determined through the collective votes of NBA coaches.
+We aim to develop a machine learning predictive model to estimate the likelihood of NBA players being chosen as All-Stars.
+The selection process for All-Star starters from both the Eastern and Western Conferences relies on a weighted distribution of votes: 50% from fans, 25% from fellow players, and 25% from members of the media.
+Conversely, reserve players are selected based on the combined votes of NBA coaches.

+Our project will primarily focus on analyzing player data from each season spanning 1951 to 2019.
+While player performance does not directly determine the All-Star selections, it indirectly influences the decisions of fans, players, and the media.

 ## Packages Used

-* Tensorflow - Machine learning library
 * XGBoost - Gradient boosting framework

-## Limitations
-Unbalanced class: There have only been 30 college players drafted into the NBA that have made an All-Star game since 2008.
-Therefore, our target class is approximately 5% of our data.
-Given the already small size of our dataset, this could make it difficult for our model to learn enough information from our features to create an accurate prediciton.

 ## Machine Learning and Predicting NBA All-Star Players